jshufro/rocketpool-vfvm/README.md

 On a c5.24xlarge, the miner processes 420 million salts per second.

 These performance gains come from two optimizations:
 1. No memory overhead.
-Mining does no allocations after intialization.
+Mining does no allocations after initialization.
 2. AVX vectorization.
 SIMD intrinsics can test up to 8 salts at a time, per AVX unit.
 Many intel processors have 2 units per core.

 ## Contributing